Young musicians thrive in Concertino as they excel to the next level of musicianship and build confidence in a

 Conductor Dan Mollick applies his passion as an educator and classical musician to create a challenging experience for students.
 A lively, welcoming atmosphere provides a stimulating environment for students to take their musicianship to the next level by focusing on technical skills, excellence, and teamwork.
 Concertino performs five annual concerts throughout the community, including two at Orchestra Hall.
 String players have an average of 4 to 7 years of experience and wind/brass/percussion students have been playing their instruments for 1 to 4 years.
 Special artistic projects, sectionals, retreats, social activities, and extra opportunities provide a well-rounded and transformative experience which develops students’ musical, leadership, and lifelong skills.

 Concertino rehearses on Mondays (September through early May) from 7:00 – 8:45pm at Richfield United Methodist Church, 5835 Lyndale Avenue South, Minneapolis.

 Concertino performed at GTCYS’ Fall Festival at Orchestra Hall, Minneapolis, on Sunday, November 19, 2017.
-Listen to a sample of their performance of their live performance at that concert of Aboriginal Rituals by Eliot del Borgo here.
+Listen to a sample of their live performance at that concert of Aboriginal Rituals by Eliot del Borgo here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!

 Concertino musicians grow by learning arrangements of classical and popular pieces with key signatures using several sharps and four flats.
 Highlights of Concertino’s spring 2019 repertoire include:

 GTCYS commits to providing an inspiring and comprehensive musical experience to transform students musically, personally, and socially.
 This means engaging the best conductors and sectional coaches, carefully curating musical selections for the best educational experience, performing in high quality venues, sharing music with diverse audiences, providing clear and consistent communications, promoting a welcoming and supportive environment, and putting students first.